Quobis/action-owasp-dependecy-track-check/README.md

 We also added an example of the `yaml` file which can be included in the workflow to use this action.
 You can find the file `example-action.yaml` in this repository.

 + Commit changes to your repository `.workflow` directory.
 Once you finish don't forget to save and commit.
-This will trigger the workflow is first run as it's configure to start on every push.
+This will trigger the workflow is first run as it's configure to start on every push, and you'll be able to see the resault in your Dependency Track server.

 ## Development notes